 This Welsh woman living in Wales has a terrible confession.
-Until this year, I’d never properly explored the curving coastal stretch of Wales' mid-West.
-I did this year, I discovered Cardigan, and fell hook, line and sinker in love.
+Until recently, I’d never properly explored the curving coastal stretch of Wales' mid-West.
+When I did, I discovered Cardigan, and fell hook, line and sinker in love.

 Cardigan has everything: ancient history, modern comforts, beautiful landscapes, and the sea just in reach.
 Its spirit is part old-fashioned Welsh market town, part hippy, arty enclave, and both sides sing to each other in perfect chapel-pew harmony.
 Come and fizz in my newcomer’s enthusiasm.
 Let me tell you what you’ve also been missing…